talmolab/sleap-core-docs/docs/notebooks/notebooks-overview.md

 ### [Interactive and resumable training](Interactive_and_resumable_training.ipynb)

 Training in SLEAP can be done via the GUI, CLI, or interactively in Python.
-Here we show how to use SLEAP's Python API to enable customizable training workflows, including resumable training for initialization from existing models.
+Here we show how to use `sleap-nn`'s Python API to enable customizable training workflows, including resumable training for initialization from existing models.

 ### [Interactive and realtime inference](Interactive_and_realtime_inference.ipynb)